 Accordingly, this study has important practical applications.
 Specifically, the findings suggest that ensuring that you sleep well could significantly reduce the likelihood that you will procrastinate during the next day, especially if you tend to struggle with self-control and procrastination in general.

-A prevalent, relevant issue that’s especially important to avoid in this case is called bedtime procrastination, and occurs when people delay going to sleep, by engaging in various dilatory behaviors, such as gaming or browsing social media.
+A prevalent, relevant issue that’s especially important to avoid in this case is called bedtime procrastination, and occurs when people unnecessarily delay going to bed, by engaging in various dilatory behaviors, such as gaming or browsing social media.
 This issue is highly problematic, since it can lead to a self-perpetuating downward cycle, where being tired causes you to procrastinate on going to sleep, which causes you to be more tired the next day, which in turn causes you to procrastinate again, and so on.

-To avoid this issue, you should first identify why you’re going to sleep later than intended, and then create a plan of action which allows you to deal with your specific set of reasons for procrastinating instead of going to sleep.
+To avoid this issue, you should first identify why you’re going to sleep later than intended, and then create a plan of action that allows you to deal with your specific set of reasons for procrastinating instead of going to sleep.

 For example, if you tend to browse social media on your computer or phone late at night instead of going to sleep, because you keep telling yourself that you’ll only do it for “5 more minutes”, then you can install an extension that will automatically block your access to social media once it gets late enough that you should be sleeping, which will increase the likelihood that you will go to sleep in a timely manner.

 Using this methodical approach is especially important if you find yourself repeating the same procrastinatory patterns again and again over time, despite wanting to change, which suggests that trying to defeat them with willpower alone isn’t enough.
 Fortunately, if you take the time to assess your problem and look for a solution, there are various cognitive and behavioral techniques that you can use in order to deal with this issue successfully.